 When you choose to visit Jamaica on vacation your impression can be totally different than those that visit by cruise ship.
 In Jamaica, you have friendly people, good food, amazing beaches, fun activities and some of the best all-inclusive resort hotels in the world.
 Many that visit Jamaica on vacation would chose the destination again and again and it usually is one of their top vacation destinations.

 I have been fortunate to visit Jamaica by both methods above.
 The first five times I visited by cruise ship.
-If you had asked me a year ago (before I visited on an actual vacation) about Jamaica I would have told you that Jamaica is one of the most beautiful tropical destinations I have ever visited, but I would never choose to vacation there.
+If you had asked me before I visited the island during a land only vacation (no cruise) about Jamaica I would have told you that Jamaica is one of the most beautiful tropical destinations I have ever visited, but I would never choose to vacation there.

-Now, I have taken two land based vacations to Jamaica in the last 6 months.
+Now, I have taken two land based vacations to Jamaica.
 My view of the destination is 100% different now.
 I received some of the most attentive and friendly service by hotel staff I have ever experienced at the Sandals Montego Bay and Hyatt Ziva/Zolara hotel resorts, along with some of the best food anywhere in the world!
 If you have not had authentic Jamaican Jerk Chicken you are missing out on a great meal.
 The activities available are some of the best of any destination in the world.
 I personally enjoy the Jamaican Bobsled Experience and Bamboo Rafting.

 Jamaica is similar to Hawaii in that the flight time is about that same, there are great beaches, a good selection of activities and excellent food.
 One major difference is although the price points are similar to Hawaii, in Jamaica you get an all-inclusive experience where all of your meals, drinks and some water sports (at resort) are included.